 Dogs most likely to come down with a cough are puppies, dogs who have not been exposed to the cough before and dogs with underlying health or immune system problems.

 The Bordetella vaccination that your dog has already received protects them from most, but not all strains of canine cough, just like the flu shot prevents against many, but not all flu/cold viruses.
 This means that any cases we see here at Pet Stuff are from strains of canine cough that are not covered by the Bordetella vaccination.
 The good news is that these strains are usually less severe.
+A dog can shed the Bordatella virus up to 7 weeks after receiving a Bordatella vaccine.
+The vaccine helps protect our pets from known strains and minimize the severity of an exposure, but its presence is always possible in the facility for this reason.

 Most strains of the canine cough virus can be carried and spread by dogs for up to 7-10 days before any coughing starts.
 This makes it impossible for our staff to know which dogs may be carrying the virus or have been exposed to the virus.
 If our staff notices that a dog is coughing, we will separate the dog from the play group immediately to minimize exposure to others.